abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/buildkite-agent-setup.md

 ![Buildkite Dashboard alt-text#center](images/agent.png "Figure 3: Verify Agent")

-Buildkite-agent setup is completed, you can now proceed with the multi-arch build using Buildkite.
+Buildkite-agent setup is completed; you can now proceed with the multi-arch build using Buildkite.